narwhalacademy/zebra-crossing/README.md

   - This will also ensure that your mobile devices can only be unlocked using a pin code, which is protected by freedom of speech laws in some jurisdictions.
 - **Backup before you depart and keep a copy at home** in case your devices are lost in transit.
 - **Store less information on your devices.** They can’t take what you don’t have if your devices are seized.
+  - **1Password users can use the app’s [Travel Mode](https://support.1password.com/travel-mode/)** to remove certain passwords from the device during a trip.
 - **Be mindful of what stickers you put on your devices.** A border agent could mistake them for something suspicious.
 - **Decide beforehand what you will do if you are asked to unlock your devices.** Searches sometimes happen as a routine part of border crossing.
+- **Attach a tracking tile/tag to bags** you’re worried about.
-- **Notify your people about your flight number and arrival time.** Regularly check in with one of them at points in your journey.
+- **Notify your people about your flight number and arrival time.** Regularly check in with one of them at points in your journey (e.g. “They just finished scanning my bags!”).
 Have them contact a lawyer/relevant organization if you do not show up.
 - **If the process becomes uncomfortable, consider going back home for now.**  Sometimes you get unlucky and going through with it is not worth the stress.
-Tell them you are withdrawing your application and want to go home.
+Tell them you are withdrawing your application, no longer want to enter the country, and want to go home.

 #### For extreme situations